Use this guide if you have trouble when booting from a REAL SYSTEM

 Note: QEMU emulates a 32-bit CPU – you cannot boot 64-bit ISO files or 64-bit payload files from the E2B menus.
 If the problem begins once a 64-bit payload starts to boot, then test using VirtualBox and DavidB’s VMUB utility instead of QEMU.
 If you find QEMU is too slow, use Virtual Box + VMUB.
 This allows you to boot 32-bit and 64-bit payloads, can allocate far more memory and also can 32-bit and 64-bit UEFI-boot too.

 E2B not detecting some payload files?

-If you have E2B v1.78+, use the UTILITIES - ls menu to list the files in any folder on the E2B USB drive.
+Use the UTILITIES – ls menu to list the files in any folder on the E2B USB drive.
 Check that the filename and file extension is correct (spaces in grub4dos filenames will be preceded by a \ character).
 Make sure that the payload file does not also have a matching .txt file in the same folder.
 If it does (if you created one) then delete it and re-test.